 White diamonds appear colorless because of their lack of inclusions.

-Most diamonds mined are white, and their exact color grade is then determined by the number and type of inclusions.
+Most diamonds mined are white, and their exact color grade is then determined by the extent to which those tints are present.

 The difference in the composition between black and white diamonds is black diamonds have a graphite inclusion that white diamonds lack.

 When placed under a diamond tester, both will test as real diamonds.

 There are significant differences in price for black diamonds versus white ones.
 But the key to understanding the price for black diamonds is knowing whether it’s natural or treated.

 Natural black diamonds are priced with a premium compared to treated ones, even though their demand relative to white is still lower.

 For a natural, fancy black diamond, you can expect to pay $1,500-$2,000 for one carat.